leytpapas/nodeMcuWebServer/README.md

 ### How to use

-* Fill ssid and password to be broadcasted every time the node can't connect to a network
+* Fill ssid and password to be broadcasted every time the node can't connect to a network.

 ```
 const char* ssid = "your ssid here";